 “We, as community journalists, share in the responsibility of promoting change in the communities we cover.
 A community journalist is a journalist dedicated to covering the Eastern Coachella Valley as well as engaging in the movement of progress.
 We are journalists the community can count on, and we refuse to be seen only as journalists.
 We are part of their community.
 We are not outsiders — we are part of the comunidad.”

 Mission of Group

-Students focus on reporting on community health impacting Coachella, Thermal, Mecca, North Shore and Oasis.
+Our youth reporters focus on reporting on community health issues in Coachella, Thermal, Mecca, North Shore and Oasis.
 That includes issues such as physical health but also poverty, unemployment and other issues affecting the community.
 So far, students have covered the Mecca odor issue, including a Senator Barbara Boxer/Erin Brochovich news conference, Coachella Fest, Stagecoach, issues of mobile home living conditions and water safety.